pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: Then we have two stages here.
-We have these original guides that Mr. Downs has described which constitute a preliminary exploration of groups of resources, and then we have the Union Catalogue which describes those <span style="page" id="page200">[p.200]</span> in detail by individual titles.</p>
+We have these original guides that Mr. Downs has described which constitute a preliminary exploration of groups of resources, and then we have the Union Catalogue which describes those <span class="page" id="page200">[p.200]</span> in detail by individual titles.</p>

 </div>